-The biggest differences between more basic helmets and higher end ones are weight, ventilation, contact points and aerodynamics.
+Differences in helmets then extend to performance features.
+The biggest differences between more basic helmets and higher end ones are aerodynamics, weight, ventilation, contact points and comfort.
 Quite simply, with the higher end helmets, you hardly know you’re wearing them.
-They’re so light, so well ventilated and fit so well that the comfort is exceptional.
+The higher end helmets are so lightweight, so well-ventilated and fit so well that the comfort is exceptional.
+As racers, roadies and triathletes will attest, an aerodynamic helmet can also provide a time advantage.
 Of course, that kind of performance comes at a price.

-Replacing your helmet every three to five years.
-It’s a good way to ensure the integrity of the Styrofoam under the shell.
-Also, if your helmet was hit hard due to an accident or from being dropped, has a cracked shell or appears to be in disrepair on any part of it, it’s time for a new one.
+Replacing your helmet every three to five years ensures the integrity of the Styrofoam under the shell.
+If your helmet was hit hard in an accident or was dropped, has a cracked shell or chunks of Styrofoam missing, or appears to be in any sort of disrepair, it’s time for a new one.